guaix-ucm/numina/doc/user/deploy_conda.rst

 In this guide we will write the commands without the full path, for simplicity.

-Once conda is installed according to the corresponding miniconda or anaconda instructions, the steps to instal numina under conda are:
+Once conda is installed according to the corresponding miniconda or anaconda instructions, the steps to install numina under conda are:

 Create a conda environment
 --------------------------